 What happens in a True Story Theater performance?
 Our events bring together the delight of improvisation with the riveting vulnerability of people sharing their personal truth.

 The show’s emcee (called “the conductor”) facilitates brief, spontaneous conversations with volunteers from the audience who share their own feelings and experiences related to the show’s theme.
 After each conversation, the actors and musician immediately embody the key feelings and actions they heard, using movement, music, dialogue, and superb listening.
 All of it is improvised on the spot.
 During the course of a 75 minute show, True Story enacts about 6-8 stories.

-A Playback performance is more than just entertainment.
-Audience members laugh, cry, get insights about their life, and feel an expanded sense of community.
+From this simple interaction, audience members laugh, cry, get insights about their lives, and feel an expanded sense of community.
 You can share a moment from your life and see it performed, or just come to watch.
-We perform monthly in Arlington plus additional shows around town.

 What are True Story Theater’s classes like?
 We will teach you the basic of Playback Theatre, which can hone your listening skills for everyday life.
 All are welcome.
 Classes are supportive, informal, intimate, and fun, an enriching experience for both newcomers and experienced actors.